FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Methodology

 \subsection{Motivational Case Study}

-To motivate our representation augmentation algorithm, we present an empirical analysis to address the following research question: In a data scarce scenario, does finetuning only the prediction head using additional feature embeddings lead to performance improvement?
-For this, we conduct local training experiments on each client, i.e., without federated learning.
-First, we optimize a classification model $\boldsymbol{\theta}^k$ with $10\%$ of the local dataset $D^k$.
-As a result, each client has ca. 100 to 1000 data samples available for training, which matches the experimental settings used in prior FL work \cite{mcmahan2017communication, li2021fedbn}.
-Then, we fix the parameters of the feature extractor $f$, i.e., $\boldsymbol{\theta}^k_f$, and finetune \emph{only} the prediction head with $100\%$ of $D^k$.
-Finally, we evaluate both classification models, i.e., the model fully trained with $10\%$ of the data, and its finetuned version where the prediction head is further trained with embeddings of $100\%$ of the examples.
-We note that both models use the same feature extractor that was trained with $10\%$ of the data.
+To motivate our representation augmentation algorithm, we present an empirical analysis to address the following research question: \emph{Does finetuning only the prediction head using additional synthetic feature embeddings lead to performance improvement?} First, we optimize a classification model $\boldsymbol{\theta}^k$ with $10\%$ of the local dataset $D^k$ following prior FL work \cite{mcmahan2017communication, li2021fedbn}.
+Then, we fix the feature extractor and finetune \emph{only} the prediction head with $100\%$ of $D^k$.
+Finally, we evaluate both classification models.
+Here, we use the representations, extracted by the feature extractor using the additional real images, to simulate the output produced by a "perfect" embedding generator.

-Table \ref{tab:motiv} shows the classification performance on the OfficeHome \cite{venkateswara2017deep} benchmark, where each client holds data from one domain.
-We find that optimizing only the prediction head with additional embeddings, leads to a substantial average performance boost of $24.78\%$.
-The results show that the feature extractor, trained with less data, still captures useful information when exposed to unseen image samples and give evidence of the applicability and effectiveness of data augmentation methods in the embedding space, in scarce data settings.
-We leverage this observation when designing the proposed method.
+The results in \cref{tab:motiv} show that the feature extractor, trained with less data, still captures useful information when exposed to unseen image samples.
+Most importantly, a substantial average performance boost of $10.32\%$ shows that generating additional representations benefits the client local update, proving the applicability and effectiveness of the proposed method.